Estonia

 Admission criteria are set by the university

-This applies to 10 other countries: Czech Republic, Finland, Iceland, Ireland, Italy, Luxembourg, Norway, Poland, Slovakia, United Kingdom
+This applies to 8 other countries: Finland, Iceland, Ireland, Italy, Luxembourg, Poland, Slovakia, United Kingdom

 100% Admissions procedures at Master's level